 Chain Pickerel have a yellow colored body with a dark “chain-like” pattern.
 Both the cheek and gill cover are completely covered with scales.
 Typically there is a dark vertical band below the eye.
 The mouth has large and sharp teeth.

 Carp & Sucker

 White Sucker has a streamlined body with a round mouth.
 The body is usually dark brown on top and bronze color on the side.

 Common Carp can be a very large fish (up to 40 pounds) and have large scales.
 Carp have a small whisker on each side of the mouth.

 This guide intended to provide some general descriptive information and a photo typical of each species featured.
 These represent fish that are most often caught in freshwaters of CT.
-The approximate size of the pictured fish is listed.
-For more detailed information please refer to the “A Pictorial Guide to Freshwater Fishes of Connecticut” by Robert P. Jacobs and Eileen B. O’Donnell.
+For more detailed information please refer to “A Pictorial Guide to Freshwater Fishes of Connecticut” by Robert P. Jacobs and Eileen B. O’Donnell.
 Available at the DEEP store www.ct.gov/DEEP/Store.

-All photographs by Robert P. Jacobs, CT DEEP IFD
+All photographs by Robert P. Jacobs, CT DEEP Fisheries Division